eldanaliaka/Gallstone_Prediction_with_Decision_Tree/README.md

 # Predicting Gallstone Disease Using Decision Tree Modeling

 ## Project Overview
-This project uses a Decision Tree Classifier to predict gallstone presence in patients based on clinical and demographic data.
+This project uses a decision tree to predict gallstone presence in patients based on clinical and demographic data.
 The workflow includes data inspection, preprocessing, model training, evaluation, and visualization of decision-making processes.

 ## Features
 - Handles missing data